 According to the Centers for Disease Control, more people than ever are living with HIV/AIDS in Wisconsin.
 HIV/AIDS continues to threaten Wisconsin's population, including the next generation.
-Importantly, in 2017 and with care, 92% of people living with HIV in Wisconsin were virally suppressed, according to the Wisconsin Department of Health Services.
-According to DHS, in 2017, 259 cases of HIV infection were diagnosed in Wisconsin.
-Between 2008 and 2017, both the number and rate of new diagnoses declined.
-The number of new diagnoses over the last decade ranged from a low of 221 in 2014 to a high of 282 in 2009, with an average of 242 diagnoses per year.
+Importantly, in 2020 and with care, 71% of people living with HIV in Wisconsin were virally suppressed, according to the Wisconsin Department of Health Services.
+According to DHS, in 2020, 208 cases of HIV infection were diagnosed in Wisconsin.
+Between 2008 and 2020, both the number and rate of new diagnoses declined.
+The number of new diagnoses over the last decade ranged from a low of 208 in 202020 to a high of 282 in 2009, with an average of 242 diagnoses per year.

 HIV infection disproportionately affects racial/ethnic minorities.
-During 2017, 61% of new diagnoses were among racial/ethnic minorities, despite minorities making up just 17% of Wisconsin's population.
-During 2013-2017, the HIV diagnosis rate for males was 13 times higher among Blacks, five times higher among Hispanics and almost two times higher among Asians and Native Americans as compared to Whites2.
+During 2020, 61% of new diagnoses were among racial/ethnic minorities, despite minorities making up just 19% of Wisconsin's population.
+During 2013-2020, the HIV diagnosis rate for males was 13 times higher among Blacks, five times higher among Hispanics and almost two times higher among Asians and Native Americans as compared to Whites2.
 In addition, for females, the HIV diagnosis rate was 21 times higher among Blacks and five times higher among Hispanics as compared to Whites.

-In 2017, HIV cases were diagnosed in 36 of the 72 counties in Wisconsin, the distribution was uneven:
+In 2020, HIV cases were diagnosed in 33 of the 72 counties in Wisconsin, the distribution was uneven:

-- Milwaukee County cases accounted for 51% of new diagnoses,

-- Dane County for 10%,

-- Kenosha and Racine for 4% each,

-- Outagamie and Winnebago each for 3%,

-- all other counties accounted for fewer than 3% of diagnoses.
+- Milwaukee County cases accounted for 0 of new diagnoses, - Dane County for 9%, - Brown County 6%, - all other counties accounted for fewer than 5% of diagnoses.

-Additionally, in 2017, 231 individuals previously diagnosed with HIV infection moved to Wisconsin from another state or country.
-As of the end of 2017, 7,123 individuals reported with HIV or AIDS were presumed to be alive and living in Wisconsin, 72% of these were first diagnosed in Wisconsin.
-An estimated 1,200 are unaware of their HIV infection in Wisconsin (as CDC estimates 15% of people living with HIV are unaware of their HIV status).
+Additionally, in 2020, 181 individuals previously diagnosed with HIV infection moved to Wisconsin from another state or country while 310 individuals previously diagnosed with HIV infection left Wisconsin.
+As of the end of 2020, 6,926 individuals reported with HIV or AIDS were presumed to be alive and living in Wisconsin.
+An estimated 1,109 are unaware of their HIV infection in Wisconsin (as CDC estimates 13.8% of people living with HIV are unaware of their HIV status).
 Services for people living with HIV need to address health conditions of aging in addition to HIV infection.
 As persons living with HIV/AIDS are disproportionately living in urban areas in Wisconsin, urban housing problems need to be addressed in addition to HIV/AIDS infection.